nacheteam/TSP/README.md

 # TSP

-Repository to try different solutions to the TSP problem.
+## Ant Colony System
+The approach is to solve the problem using the ant colony algorithm.